rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-10-00e25bb5d8c126de-download-of-penalty-report-for-modification-of-client-codes-of-non-institutional.md

 source: bse
 stocks: []
 tags:
-- penalty-report
+- all-segments
 - client-code-modification
+- compliance
 - non-institutional-trades
-- compliance
-- all-segments
+- penalty
 - september-2025
 title: Download of Penalty Report for Modification of Client Codes of Non-Institutional Trades (All Segments)